This post and its photos may contain affiliate links, view our disclosure policy.

 Looking for a fun summer weekend away?
 Look no further than Charlottesville, VA located in central Virginia it is the home of the University of Virginia, wineries, cideries, history, art and it’s loaded with southern charm.
-I’m sharing more about what Charlottesville has to offer a well as chatting about summer fun in Charlottesville at an upcoming twitter chat (details below).

 WHAT TO DO IN CHARLOTTESVILLE, VA

 Monticello Artisan Trail: A regional trail way that connects destinations including craft artisan studios, galleries, agri-artisan farms, markets, local restaurants, lodging, and area points of interest in Albemarle and Nelson Counties and the City of Charlottesville.

 Monticello: Home of the third president of the United States this is considered to be one of Thomas Jefferson’s architectural masterpieces.
 Gorgeous home and grounds.
 A must visit when you are in Charlottesville.